 - Participation commission-free in the Studio’s quarterly sales

 - The opportunity to work with world-recognized masters in our Visiting Artist Series, Guest Instructor classes, and innovative Third Thursday evening performances.
 This is one of the more unique aspects of the program

 Weekly professional development workshops address the following:

 - Behind-the-scenes looks into museum careers with tours of the Chrysler Museum collection, conservation, storage, and Jean Outland Chrysler Library’s research facilities.

 - Research the Chrysler Museum collection and design/propose a project in response.

 - Writing workshops, including personal biography, artist statement, resume, and museums proposal development/review

 - Business cards, website development, and newsletter production

 - Public speaking seminar

-- Basic artist business practices—invoicing, pricing, accounting, taxes
+- Basic artist business practices: invoicing, pricing, accounting, and taxes

-- Best application practices, and the applying for three different artistic opportunities
+- Best application practices and submission for three different artist opportunities